 - Worldchefs Certified Judge with experience evaluating culinary performance in international competitions

-- Restaurant consultant specializing in operational systems, execution discipline, and performance improvement
+- Restaurant consultant specializing in operational systems, execution discipline, leadership structure, and performance improvement

 What Michelin Inspectors Actually Evaluate